ERNI-Academy/starterkit-mobile-application-flutter/docs/business/entities.md

-# Domain Entities
+# Entities

-Domain Entities are immutable business object classes.
+Entities are immutable model classes.
 They can contain business logics used within your domain.

 At it's simplest form, entities can be PODOs (Plain Old Dart Objects):